 CCPI researchers recently (Revised: April 2012) completed a study identifying the spatial uses of the ocean off the coast of Delaware.
 The Delaware Marine Spatial Planning Project, funded by Delaware Sea Grant, focused on future offshore wind energy development off the coast of Delaware.
 The study identified existing human and wildlife uses and features of the ocean, highlighted the areas where user conflicts are most likely, and suggested additional data collection and analysis in several fields.
 This first-order analysis highlights competing interests that will need to be balanced for sustainable and thoughtful development of offshore wind energy off Delaware.

 On November 14, 2011, CCPI hosted stakeholders at an offshore wind power workshop that focused on marine spatial planning (MSP) and state policy measures at the historic Queen Theater in Wilmington, Delaware.
-The workshop and/or its planning were supported by US DOE, Delaware/NOAA Seagrant, CEOE and the Magers Family.
+The workshop and/or its planning were supported by US Dept. of Energy, Delaware/NOAA SeaGrant, UD's College of Earth, Ocean and Environment and the Magers Family.

 Photo credit: CCPI Graduate Researcher Nicole Suto